prt459/Simple_CW_keyer/README.md

   variable or field ‘set_key_state’ declared void

   A version without enums is on branch 'sans_enums' -- if you have problems compiling the master, use the code on this branch instead.

+#Acknowledgment
+  Hidehiko JA9MAT - thanks for suggesting addition of a 'straight key' mode, and for testing.
+  Victor R3QX -- thanks for suggesting keyer memory playback interrupt (squeeze both sides of paddle).